zwtodd/canvasrgbdrawer/README.md

 - See about having the app output the CSS code for use in other projects.
 - Custom image overlays.
 - Improve comments within code.
 - Possibly add more color/gradient abilities.
-See if adding a color can be modular and ~infinite~.
+See if adding a color can be modular and "infinite".
 - Download image that is produced.